encode/django-rest-framework/docs/tutorial/quickstart.md

 Finally, we're including default login and logout views for use with the browsable API.
 That's optional, but useful if your API requires authentication and you want to use the browsable API.

+## Pagination
+Pagination allows you to control how many objects per page are returned.
+To enable it add following lines to the `tutorial/settings.py`

+    REST_FRAMEWORK = {
+        'DEFAULT_PAGINATION_CLASS': 'rest_framework.pagination.PageNumberPagination',
+        'PAGE_SIZE': 10
+    }

 ## Settings

 Add `'rest_framework'` to `INSTALLED_APPS`.
 The settings module will be in `tutorial/settings.py`